 For Engine Oil: The most common weight of oil is 5W30 and 5W20.
 The 5W30 is considered to be an “All Season” motor oil and is used in many vehicles from 2005 and older.
 The 5W20 is being used more in the newer vehicles and are recommended in the 5.7 Hemi MDS engines.
 The Chrysler “World” engines also take 5W20.
 While the Nitro takes 10W30 Mobil One synthetic and the Crossfire takes 0W40 Mobil One synthetic.
 Most Diesel engines use 15W40 oil.

-For Automatic Transmission Fluid: Chrysler/Dodge/Jeep has their ATF+4 for most of their vehicle with an Automatic Transmission.
+For Automatic Transmission Fluid: Chrysler/Dodge/Jeep has its ATF+4 for most of their vehicles with an Automatic Transmission.
 The Caliber takes a special CVT+4 fluid and the Crossfire has its own fluid.
 Never mind the various types of manual transmission fluid.
 GM uses Dexron III for many of their models.
-I believe Toyota has their own special ATF and more than likely the high line Acura, BMW, and Mercedes have their own too.
+I believe Toyota has its own special ATF and more than likely the high line Acura, BMW, and Mercedes have their own too.

-The after market makes a “Universal” coolant and is said to be compatible for all coolants.
+The aftermarket makes a “Universal” coolant and is said to be compatible with all coolants.
 If you are not sure what type your vehicle takes, the Universal can be used as a means of topping off.
 If your radiator is bone dry, you really should use the OEM coolant to put back in it.

 Just a note about mixing the green coolant with the red extended life coolant:

 Having witnessed this first hand, I will tell you the mixing the 2 in a bottle will do nothing but turn a rusty color.
 However; when mixed together and let run through until the engine gets to the operating temperature, the coolant mix becomes a gel and your whole coolant system has to be replaced.